apache/incubator-kie-kogito-runtimes/archetypes/kogito-springboot-archetype/README.md

     -DartifactId=sample-kogito
 ```

+Optionally, you can customize the generation of your Spring Boot project.
+See the next sections how to do it.

 ## Adding Kogito Spring Boot Starters

-Optionally, you can generate the project with additional Spring Boot Starters provided by Kogito.
+You can generate the project with additional Spring Boot Starters provided by Kogito.

 <!-- Include Starters Table or link to the README -->